-Case study: you and another volunteer witness a car crash.
+You and another volunteer witness a car crash.
 Two cars hit each other and one of the cars is badly damaged.
 In this car there are two young men.
-One of the men is badlyinjured and unconscious.
-Your colleague is supporting the unconscious man and provides him with first aid.
+One of the men is badly injured and unconscious.
+Your colleague is supporting the unconscious man and provides first aid.
 The friend of the unconscious man is in a state of shock, screaming and crying.